MyIntervals/emogrifier/.github/CONTRIBUTING.md

 ## Unit-test your changes

 Please cover all changes with unit tests and make sure that your code does not break any existing tests.
-We will only merge pull request that include full code coverage of the fixed bugs and the new features.
+We will only merge pull requests that include full code coverage of the fixed bugs and the new features.

 To run the existing PHPUnit tests, run this command: